cw25/opencpu_service_ci_tutorial/README.md

 Status: 1 ERROR, 2 WARNINGs, 2 NOTEs
 ```

-R produces _a lot_ of output when you do a build or check.
+R produces _a lot_ of output when you build a package.
 Sometimes your test output scrolls away in the stdout flood, or helpful test output gets truncated.
 If you want to view the full results of your tests, R captures all test output in `..Rcheck/tests/testthat.Rout.fail` when your tests fail, and `..Rcheck/tests/testthat.Rout` when they succeed.
-If your build breaks, and R is complaining, the `..Rcheck` directory is a good place to dig for answers.
+If your build breaks, and R is complaining, the `..Rcheck` directory is a good place to start looking for answers.

 Once our test is fixed, the end of the check looks like this instead: